3400 EURO PER PERSON

 21 kilometers – Breakfast and Dinner included.

-We will finish our day in Méson Museo, a restaurant cum museum exhibiting the works of historian Alfredo Eiras.
+We will conclude our day at Méson Museo, a unique restaurant and museum that showcases the works of historian Alfredo Eiras.
 His vibrant paintings depict the Galician way of life during the Middle Ages.
-This is a special place!
+This truly is a special place!

 14 kilometers – Breakfast and Dinner included.